back to the blog

 The most important piece of kit is undoubtedly the helmet.
-It is a legal requirement in the UK to wear a helmet that has > a ECE E22.05 standard (issued by the European Economic Commission).
-This will be clearly marked on the helmet and if it > doesn’t have it, don’t buy it.
-It is also very important that the helmet fits properly, so we suggest visiting a > reputable dealer/retailer to have the helmet professionally fitted.
-We all have different shaped heads and some brands > will fit certain heads better than others.
+It is a legal requirement in the UK to wear a helmet that has a ECE E22.05 standard (issued by the European Economic Commission).
+This will be clearly marked on the helmet and if it doesn’t have it, don’t buy it.
+It is also very important that the helmet fits properly, so we suggest visiting a reputable dealer/retailer to have the helmet professionally fitted.
+We all have different shaped heads and some brands will fit certain heads better than others.
 An authorised dealer will ensure the best fit.
-This not only makes the helmet > safer, but also more comfortable, quieter and one less thing to worry about when riding.
-Whichever look you want to > sport on your motorcycle can pretty much be catered for these days.
-Regardless of the style you want to cut, from the > leather jacket and jeans to a full on textile suit, the world is your oyster. > > But, safety is not only about the rider, particularly in London.
-Ensuring your bike is secure when parked up is almost > of equal importance.
-Motorcycle crime has risen in London over recent years, and although it is almost impossible to > make your machine 100% theft proof, there are ways of making it harder.
-It’s all about putting obstacles in the thieves' > way which will make them more likely to move to another less well secured machine.
-At a minimum we would suggest an > insurance company approved disc lock and the heaviest weight security chain you can manage.
-As well as these, if you > have to park on the street during the day a bike cover is a really good idea.
-It might sound very simple, but if a > motorcycle is hard to identify, it’s much more likely that it will be ignored. > > So our three key pieces of advice to ensure your London riding experience is a safe one are;
+This not only makes the helmet safer, but also more comfortable, quieter and one less thing to worry about when riding.
+Whichever look you want to sport on your motorcycle can pretty much be catered for these days.
+Regardless of the style you want to cut, from the leather jacket and jeans to a full on textile suit, the world is your oyster.

+But, safety is not only about the rider, particularly in London.
+Ensuring your bike is secure when parked up is almost of equal importance.
+Motorcycle crime has risen in London over recent years, and although it is almost impossible to make your machine 100% theft proof, there are ways of making it harder.
+It’s all about putting obstacles in the thieves' way which will make them more likely to move to another less well secured machine.
+At a minimum we would suggest an insurance company approved disc lock or a motorcycle lock that is fitted to your bike and the heaviest weight security chain you can manage.
+As well as these, if you have to park on the street during the day a bike cover is a really good idea.
+It might sound very simple, but if a motorcycle is hard to identify, it’s much more likely that it will be ignored.

+So our three key pieces of advice to ensure your London riding experience is a safe one are;

 - Get the best Motorcycle Training you can find